-Now an integral part of design teams at companies like Google, Facebook, Booking.com, and more, user experience writers create any text you see, or hear, in a user interface.
+Now an integral part of design teams at companies like Google, Facebook, Booking.com, and more, user experience writers create any text you see or hear in a user interface.
 Anywhere you see a user and computer come together to get something done, that’s where UX writing plays a role.

-The prefix “UX” is critical here, because any copy that’s placed in a piece of interaction design simply isn’t copy - it’s what design expert and publisher Jeffrey Zeldman would call “decoration”.
+The prefix “UX” is critical here because any copy that’s placed in a piece of interaction design simply isn’t copy - it’s what design expert and publisher Jeffrey Zeldman would call “decoration”.
 UX writing urges and helps users take action, which only works effectively when that copy has been designed, iterated, and tested as part of a formal UX process.

-Jody Allard from Microsoft puts it this way: “UX writers do more than write, however.
+Jody Allard from Microsoft puts it this way, “UX writers do more than write, however.
 They act as customer advocates, considering every aspect of the experience from the customer’s perspective”.

 The fundamental job of the UX Writer is to help users understand the why and the how at each step of a task so that it feels simple and uncomplicated.
+The UX Writer might make suggestions to the product designer or product team through the design process about what should be changed, removed, or even added to make the user experience better.

 Writing for user interfaces is a bit like writing poetry: every word must have a purpose, every sentence must be essential, meaning matters, and timing is everything.
 You’ll need to advocate for succinct writing as if it’s part of your DNA.

 But the principles of good UX writing extend beyond that.
+Effective UX writing must:

 For many UX writers, a traditional design process would look something like this: